MicrosoftDocs/visualstudio-docs/docs/test/writing-unit-tests-for-c-cpp-with-the-microsoft-unit-testing-framework-for-cpp.md

 The Microsoft and Google frameworks are included in the C++ Desktop workload.
 CTest support is included with the [CMake Tools for Visual Studio](/cpp/ide/cmake-tools-for-visual-cpp) component which is part of the C++ Desktop Workload.

 ## Basic test workflow
 The following sections show the basic steps to get you started with the Microsoft Unit Testing Framework.
 The workflow is similar for any other framework that is implemented via a test adapter, with some differences in configuration and test code syntax.

+> [!NOTE]
-Since CMake is supported through the Open Folder environment, there is no Visual Studio test project for it.
-You can run CTest tests from the CMake menu, but full IDE integration with **Test Explorer** is not yet available.
+> Since CMake is supported through the [Open Folder](/cpp/non-msbuild-projects) environment, there is no Visual Studio test project for CTest.

 ### Create a test project
 You define and run tests inside one or more test projects that are in the same solution as the code you want to test.
 To add a new test project to an existing solution, right-click on the Solution node in **Solution Explorer** and choose **Add | New Project**.
 Then in the left pane choose *Visual C++ Test** and choose one of the project types from the center pane.
 The following illustration shows the test projects that are available by default when the C++ Desktop Workload is installed: